MicrosoftDocs/azure-docs/articles/aks/manage-ssh-node-access.md

 This article describes how to configure the SSH key (preview) on your AKS clusters or node pools, during initial deployment or at a later time.

-AKS supports the following configuraton options to manage SSH keys on cluster nodes:
+AKS supports the following configuration options to manage SSH keys on cluster nodes:

 * Create a cluster with an SSH key
 * Update the SSH key on an existing AKS cluster
-* Disable and renable the SSH key
+* Disable and enable the SSH key

 [!INCLUDE [preview features callout](./includes/preview/preview-callout.md)]